 Begin with the pride of Lisbon, the Belem Tower, one of the most photographed landmarks of the country.
 Right across the Discoveries Monument, built on the north bank of the Tagus River, is the Jerominos Monastery.
 This white structure exudes serenity.

 Though there are many churches as well as palaces, do not skip the So Domingos Church and the Estrela Basilica.
-A dramatic structure that survived the great earthquake and fire of 1755 is the Saint George”s Castle which provides a lovely view of the city.
+A dramatic structure that survived the great earthquake and fire of 1755 is Saint George’s Castle which provides a lovely view of the city.

-If craving Indian food, Calcuta is the place to go.
-Try Nood, a restaurant, for yummy Japanese, and Jardim dos Sentido for some vegetarian fare.
+If craving Indian food, Calcutta is the place to go.
+Check out Nood, a restaurant, for yummy Japanese, and Jardim dos Sentido for some vegetarian fare.

-When in Lisbon, do not forget to taste the Portuguese speciality wine called Vinho Verde.
+When in Lisbon, do not forget to taste the Portuguese specialty wine called Vinho Verde.
 Translating into “Green Wine”, this young and low fermented wine is simply delicious and a lovely compliment to all meals.
-Another must try is the local cherry liqueur found in a tiny shop opposite the So Domingos Church.
+Another must-try is the local cherry liqueur found in a tiny shop opposite the So Domingos Church.

 Chiado is another shopping area to explore.
-This elegant district of theatres, bookshops, old-style cafes, art nouveau jewellery shops will keep you occupied for hours.
+This elegant district of theatres, bookshops, old-style cafes, art nouveau jewelry shops will keep you occupied for hours.